khangnguyen88/ai-ml-retail-forecasting/docs/TECHNICAL_DECISIONS.md

 ## Executive Summary

 This document explains the technical choices made throughout the demand forecasting and pricing optimization project, providing detailed justification for each decision.
-These choices resulted in an optimized ensemble model that achieves 92.5% R² score and outperforms classical SARIMAX by 56% in RMSE (4.28 vs 9.71).
-SARIMAX has R² = -0.294 which is negative due to the dataset's cross-sectional nature.
+These choices resulted in an optimized ensemble model that achieves 94.1% R² score with RMSE of 3.79 and MAPE of 4.2%.
+After fixing data leakage issues, the model shows excellent predictive performance with proper temporal validation.

 ---